paulirotta/async_cargo_mcp/README.md

 }
 ```

-Restart VSCode to activate the MCP server.
+Restart VSCode to activate the MCP server

 ## Architecture